Angioplasty and stent placement - peripheral arteries - discharge

 - If your incision bleeds or swells up, lie down and put pressure on it for 30 minutes.

-- If the bleeding or swelling does not stop or gets worse, call your provider and return to the hospital or else go to the closest emergency room or call 911.
+- If the bleeding or swelling does not stop or gets worse, call your provider and return to the hospital or else go to the closest emergency room or call 911 or the local emergency number.

 When you are resting, try to keep your legs raised above the level of your heart.
 Place pillows or blankets under your legs to raise them.